Expand your reach with YouTube videos

 Those comments, however, will show you what people will notice in a video.
 So if everyone comments on your ugly sweater, it is up to you if you want to wear it in the next video or not.

 4. Try to create a consistent upload schedule

 If possible, upload on a regular schedule.
 Once you know how long it takes for you to make a video and upload it, see if you can find a good average that you could handle.
 Once a week is great, but twice a month or maybe even once a month could work too.
 The more consistent you can be, the better, as people know what they can expect on certain days.

-You can compare this with your favourite show on TV.
-You know when it airs and you prepare yourself when it will be on.
+You can compare this with your favorite show on TV.
+You know when it airs, and you prepare yourself when it will be on.

 The same applies to YouTube.
 Once people find out on what day you upload your videos, you increase your chances of getting more views on your videos.

 Don’t make it too difficult for yourself, though.
 Just find what works best for you.
 Quality content is more important than regular content.